 Coordinated action by government and industry stakeholders is urgently needed to establish the second-hand tyre market on a robust safety, legal and environmental footing.

-Current Defra initiatives including digital waste tracking, the review of the End of Life Vehicle regulations and the implementation of the Circular Economy Package offer the opportunity to establish an improved regulatory framework for salvage and re-use.
+Other Defra initiatives including the review of the End-of-Life Vehicle regulations and the implementation of the Circular Economy Package offer the opportunity to contribute to an improved regulatory framework for salvage and re-use.

-- An enhanced regulatory framework is urgently needed for salvaged tyres in order to deliver improvements to road safety, consumer protection and resource efficiency.
+- An enhanced integrated regulatory framework for salvaged tyres is urgently needed in order to deliver improvements to road safety, consumer protection and resource efficiency.